 - 3. One of the functions of the Corporate Governance Committee is to monitor the adequacy and effectiveness of the internal audit function and, specifically, to monitor progress against the internal audit plan through the receipt of periodic progress reports.
 Background information on the statutory and constitutional requirements for internal audit, working arrangements and information on assurance gradings is contained in Appendix 2 to this report. - 4.
 The Internal Audit Plan for 2023/24 was approved by the Committee at its meeting on 15 March 2023.
 Progress against planned work is summarised below and is then reported in more detail in Appendix 1.
-Updates to the 2023/24 plan are shown in bold font. - 5.
-The approved plan identified auditable areas, which also included follow-up on the implementation of high importance recommendations, and an allowance for
+Updates to the 2023/24 plan are shown in bold font.

-- 'client' management activity (report to committees, planning, advisory etc.).
+- 5. The approved plan identified auditable areas, which also included follow-up on the implementation of high importance recommendations, and an allowance for 'client' management activity (report to committees, planning, advisory etc.).
 The number of days purchased is 85 days per annum. - 6.
-Three legacy partial assurance reports containing high importance recommendations (Contract Procedure Rules, Key ICT Controls and BACS audits) respectively remain in the Committee's domain as further testing has indicated these have not yet been addressed.
-Detail is included at paragraph 12 below.
+Two legacy partial assurance reports containing high importance recommendations (in respect of Contract Procedure Rules and BACS audits) remain in the Committee's domain as these have not yet been addressed.
+One further partial assurance rating in respect of ICT Disaster Recovery strategy and testing has been successfully retested and can be closed subject to any comment from the committee.
+The detail is included at paragraph 12 below.